csids/plnr/README.md

 ## Overview

-[plnr](https://www.csids.no/plnr/) is a framework to plan analyses within the mental model where you have one (or more) datasets and want to run either:
+[plnr](https://www.csids.no/plnr/) is a framework for planning analyses within the mental model where you have one (or more) datasets and want to run either:

 - The same function multiple times with different arguments.
 - Multiple functions.